 Until your baby is 21 days old you cannot become pregnant.
 After that you will need contraception.
 There are many choices available.

 Contraception should be discussed soon after giving birth.
-Until your baby is 21 days old you cannot become pregnant.
-After that you will need contraception.
+If you do not wish to become pregnant, contraception will be needed by you after your baby reaches the age of 21 days.
 There are many choices available for women.
 If you feel your family might be complete, long-acting methods or sterilisation should be discussed.
 If you want to have more children, choose an option that is easily stopped so your body can return to normal.

 When will I be fertile again?

 The time for fertility to return is very variable between women.
 It is important not to take any risks, if you do not want to become pregnant again.
 Therefore, you should decide on the type of contraception you are going to use as soon as possible after having a baby.
 You will need contraception from 21 days after your baby is born.

 Your periods usually return about four to ten weeks after your baby's birth if you are bottle-feeding, or combining breast and bottle.
 If you are breastfeeding then your periods may not start until much later.
 For some women this might be after you have stopped breastfeeding.